The Church (1989) by Michele Soavi

 Plot:

-Arriving to help restore an old church, an antique dealer finds that the site stands on the location of a satanic cult hundreds of years ago and when a series of mass murders occurs during a night of excavation the evil spirits are released and terrorize those stranded inside the building.
+Arriving to help restore an old church, an antique dealer finds that the site stands on the location of a satanic cult hundreds of years ago, and when a series of mass murders occurs during a night of excavation, the evil spirits are released and terrorize those stranded inside the building.

 Review:

-The opening here with the knights laying siege of a heathen village on horseback slaughtering, burning and spiking the gathered witches fleeing in panic makes for a striking sequence that gets this going in a grand style which looks like an actual scene that might've occurred in real life.
+The opening here, with the knights laying siege to a heathen village on horseback, slaughtering, burning, and spiking the gathered witches fleeing in panic, makes for a striking sequence that gets this going in a grand style, which looks like an actual scene that might've occurred in real life.
 It looks completely accurate for this sort of movie, which is what was needed, while the early attack down in the catacombs after removing the statue is a fine hallucinatory sequence as the blue backlights and demonic hands popping up make for a great scene as well as setting up the later hallucinatory set pieces in here where they see flashes of the knights stalking them or hear the echoing of approaching horse steps despite no one else being able to provide it.
 Once it gets to the finale when they're all trapped inside, this one really lets it fly as that central scene features the complex wave from the decidedly brutal killing that holds them in, a race to get the woman free before falling victim to the possessed, the attempts to get free deep underneath as the building starts coming down on them and the final charge out past the Satanic forces inside which is quite fun.

 Overview: ****/5